-2. Project leaders will only receive support for one paper per calendar year.
+2. SOSF will only approve support for one paper for a given project per calendar year.

 4. Project Leaders will need to provide a brief written explanation of how OA publishing of the SOSF funded research will enhance conservation outcomes.

-5. Project leaders will need to identify the journal they intend to publish in, explain their choice of journal, and confirm that they have checked the following website to ensure that it is not a ‘predatory journal’: http://thinkchecksubmit.org/sample-page/check/
+5. Papers will need to be provisionally accepted at the time of application, and project leaders will need to explain their choice of journal, and confirm that they have checked the following website to ensure that it is not a ‘predatory journal’: http://thinkchecksubmit.org/sample-page/check/

 6. The SOSF will focus on a paper’s potential conservation impact and the needs of its target audience when considering a paper for OAP support.